 If your home isn’t eligible to sell to an iBuyer, you can always work with a local real estate agent who can help you find a buyer on your timeline.
 And, even if your property is eligible, it’s always a good idea to get an estimate from a local realtor to find out how much your home could sell for on the open market.

-We’ve partnered with Clever, a free service that can introduce you to great agents in your area.
+We’ve partnered with Clever, a free service that can introduce you to top real estate agents in your area.
 Best of all, Clever pre-negotiates low listing fees of just 1.5%.
 Learn more now!

 How much will iBuyers offer for my home?

-The best way to find out how much an iBuyer will pay for your home is to request an offer.
+The best way to find out how much an iBuyer will pay for your home is to request a cash offer.
 All of the iBuyers provide free, no-obligation offers, so you can even compare your options if you live in a city with multiple iBuyer companies.

 In general, iBuyers pay less than you might be able to get selling your house on the open market.
-However, if houses in your area are selling quickly β in a matter of days rather than weeks β offers from iBuyers might be more competitive than they would be in a slow or average market.
+However, if houses in your area are selling quickly — in a matter of days rather than weeks — offers from iBuyers might be closer to fair market value than they would be in a slow or average market.

 To arrive at a price, iBuyers consider a range of factors including: